jwhittaker/chzbot/notes/rpi_setup.md

 #### Analog Composite

-If you do not have this adapter, then there is also composite analog TV out on the Pi Zero.
+There is also composite analog TV out on the Pi Zero.
 A two pin header can be soldered there to wire up a yellow RCA jack.
-Video output is not necessary with the headless **ssh** setup mentioned earlier.
+Video output is not necessary with the *headless* `ssh` setup mentioned earlier.

-There is a tutorial for this which can be found on [modmypi.com](https://www.modmypi.com/blog/how-to-add-an-rca-tv-connector-to-a-raspberry-pi-zero)
+Composite video tutorial on [modmypi.com](https://www.modmypi.com/blog/how-to-add-an-rca-tv-connector-to-a-raspberry-pi-zero)

 The following can be added to the `boot.txt` file to enable monochrome composite NTSC video out.